XuLAB-MedAI/XuLAB-MedAI.github.io/index.md

 We are the Li Lab in the [department of genetics](https://genetics.med.upenn.edu/) at the [University of Pennsylvania Perelman School of Medicine](https://www.med.upenn.edu/).

-We study the genetic basis of self recognition of endogenous RNAs and the diseases caused by dysregulated RNA sensing.
-Read more [here!](research)
+Our lab study the genetic basis of RNA recognition and the diseases caused by dysregulated RNA sensing.
+We use an integrated approach to  Read more [here!](research)

 {% include section.html %}